 (image: minke whale entanglement netting around the mouth)

 Being able to account for any dead animals will help make sure their population estimates are as accurate as possible.
 For endangered species, every individual matters!
 Depending on the condition, researchers may also want to do a necropsy (animal autopsy) to determine the cause of death and collect other samples.
-If you see a dead animal, make sure you tell someone.
+If you see a dead animal, make sure you report the sighting.

 (image: dead humpback whale) (image: dead leatherback turtle)